FudaWiki/fudawiki-files/hanafuda/games/sanuki-mekuri.md

 The goal of the game is to **gain 40 points more than your opponent**.

-The game may or may not have a limited number of rounds, and it is assumed that if all rounds have ended without a player reaching the difference of 40 points, the player with the highest score wins.
+The game may or may not have a limited number of rounds, and it is assumed that if all rounds have ended without a player reaching the difference of 40 points, the player with the higher score wins.

 # Card Values
 The card values are unique in that they are based on their month number, as well as their card type.